flatcar-archive/flatcar-docs/os/installing-to-disk.md

 coreos-install -d /dev/sda -C stable -i ~/ignition.json
 ```

-### Advanced Container Linux Config example
+### Advanced Flatcar Linux Config example

-This example will configure Container Linux components: etcd and flannel.
+This example will configure Flatcar Linux components: etcd and flannel.
 You have to substitute `<PEER_ADDRESS>` to your host's IP or DNS address.

 ```yaml container-linux-config
 passwd: